-10. Implementation & Monitoring Arrangements
+Implementation & Monitoring Arrangements

-The implementation and monitoring for the RF will be conducted in line with the overall project ESMF.
-Specifically, implementation of the RF will occur in tandem with the broader ESMF screenings and subsequent document preparation (e.g., RPs, ESMPs), and will be ultimately supervised by the Lead National Social & Environmental Safeguards Specialist.
+The implementation and monitoring for the updated RF will be conducted in line with the overall project updated ESMF.
+Specifically, implementation of the updated RF will occur in tandem with the broader ESMF screenings and subsequent document preparation (e.g., RPs, ESMPs), and will be ultimately supervised by the Lead National Social & Environmental Safeguards Specialist.
 Implementation of subsequent Resettlement Plans (RPs) for the sub-projects will be periodically supervised and monitored by the UNDP and its respective project implementation team and Third Monitoring Party (TMP) in a close coordination with the SFD and PWP and project safeguards and M&E specialists.
 Information will also be provided, if/when needed, to any independent monitoring agencies deemed necessary during project implementation.
-Report and Findings will be submitted and presented in quarterly basis to the WB and monthly with safeguard specialists from the project partners. recorded in biannual reports to be shared with the FAO's Project Coordination Unit and the World Bank.
+Report and Findings will be submitted and presented in quarterly basis to the WB and monthly with safeguard specialists from the project partners.
+Recorded in biannual reports are to be shared with the FAO's Project Coordination Unit and the World Bank.
 Internal monitoring and supervision will:

-- Verify that the baseline information of all PAPs has been carried out and that the valuation of assets lost or damaged, and the provision of compensation, resettlement and other rehabilitation entitlements has been carried out in accordance with the provisions of this Framework and the respective RP. - Oversee that the RPs are implemented as designed and approved. - Verify that funds for implementing the RPs are provided in a timely manner to the Project Implementation Teams and in amounts sufficient for their purposes, ensuring that such funds are used by the respective implementation teams in accordance with the provisions of the RP. - Record all grievances and their resolution and ensure that complaints are dealt with in a timely manner.
+- Verify that the baseline information of all PAPs has been carried out and that the valuation of assets lost or damaged, and the provision of compensation, resettlement and other rehabilitation entitlements have been carried out in accordance with the provisions of this Framework and the respective RP. - Oversee that the RPs are implemented as designed and approved. - Verify that funds for implementing the RPs are provided in a timely manner to the Project Implementation Teams and in amounts sufficient for their purposes, ensuring that such funds are used by the respective implementation teams in accordance with the provisions of the RP. - Record all grievances and their resolution and ensure that complaints are dealt with in a timely manner.

-Whilst most compensation is predominantly land-for-land and/or covered under other supports from the project (to avoid any economic displacement), site-specific Resettlement Plans will include details on compensatory budget arrangements as needed.
-For guidance, please refer to Annex 4, which includes examples of the monitoring indicators and required details.
-For budget to cover the cost of consultations and engagement throughout the development of RPs, this is listed within the broader ESMF as a lump-sum for funds required to prepare the documents and consult with communities/etc.
+Whilst land compensations are predominantly land-for-land which will be provided by communities (to avoid any economic displacement), site-specific Resettlement Plans will include details on compensatory budget arrangements as needed.
+For guidance, please refer to annex 3, which includes examples of the monitoring indicators and required details.
+For budget to cover the cost of consultations and engagement throughout the development of RPs, this is listed within the broader ESMF as a lump-sum for funds required to prepare the documents and consult with communities/etc. For guidelines on ESMP/ESAP preparation see annexes (6&7) in the ESMF.